amarnathreddy0201/amarnathreddy0201/pytorch.md

     - MLP (Multi-Layer Perceptron) is a feedforward, fully connected neural network with one or more hidden layers.
 It uses non-linear activation functions and is trained using backpropagation with gradient descent, allowing it to learn non-linear decision boundaries.

+### 46) What is a model in Machine learning.

+	In machine learning, a model is essentially a mathematical or computational representation of a system, process, or pattern in data.
+It’s what “learns” from data and is used to make predictions, classifications, or decisions.

 # 🚀 Optimizer Comparison: Gradient Descent vs Momentum vs Adam vs AdamW